 About the Kühne Center for Sustainable Globalisation

 The Kühne Foundation has supported the Kühne Center for Sustainable Globalisation since 2018.
-It is a research center based on a long-term cooperation between the Kühne Foundation and the University of Zurich.
+It is a research center based on a cooperation between the Kühne Foundation and the University of Zurich.
 It aims to establish itself as a thought leader on economic issues surrounding globalisation – by conducting relevant research and making its insights available to a broad audience.

 At the core of the center is the Kühne Foundation's Professorship for International Trade.
 It is currently held by Professor Ralph Ossa who is a leading expert on trade policy.
 His research spans a broad range of questions with an emphasis on the economics of trade wars and trade talks.
 In addition, the center is home to a number of affiliated researchers.